-The all-in-one car seats are just like the convertible seats except that they can also be transformed to a booster seat; which is a big plus.
+The all-in-one car seats are just like the convertible seats except that they can also be transformed into a booster seat; which is a big plus.

 However, they are also the biggest type of child car seat available and are usually less portable than the other options.

 Helpful Newborn Car Seat Safety Tips For A Safe And Fun Ride